Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

   ![Edit Catalog](../../Assets/Screenshots/PIM/Settings/Catalogs/EditCatalog.png "[Edit Catalog]")

-4. Select the category to which you want to create a sub-category in the category column.
+4. Select the category in which you want to create a sub-category the category column.
   A sub-category column is displayed to the right of the category column.

 5. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the bottom right corner.